Shaheen Bagh protests: ‘How can you block a public road for so long?’ asks Supreme Court

 Shaheen Bagh has become the epicentre of protests against the amended citizenship law and the proposed National Register of Citizens.
 Hundreds of women have been protesting there since December 15.
 The Kalindi Kunj-Shaheen Bagh stretch in the Capital has been closed since December 15 after protestors began the sit-in.

-The bench, also comprising Justice KM Joseph, was hearing pleas by lawyer Amit Sahni and Nand Kishore Garg.
+The bench, also comprising Justice KM Joseph, was hearing pleas by lawyer Sahni and Nand Kishore Garg.
 Sahni’s petition asked for directions for the removal of the barricades on the Shaheen Bagh stretch, while Garg sought the top court’s order to remove the protestors from Kalindi Kunj road.

 The Bharatiya Janata Party had attempted to portray the Delhi elections as a referendum on the ongoing protests, particularly at Shaheen Bagh.
 Prime Minister Narendra Modi and Union Home Minister Amit Shah, too, had hit out at the Shaheen Bagh protests.
 Modi had called the protests a “conspiracy”, where the real agenda is being obscured by using the tricolour and the Constitution as symbols.
 Union minister Anurag Thakur said on February 4 that the locality will be cleared if the saffron party was voted to power.